-One thing we enjoy on a long road trip is listening to an audio book, either via CD on loan from the library or through my favorite app from Amazon, Audible.
-Over the years we’ve enjoyed some rich classics, funny favorites and just like a movie, have books we listen to time and again.
-I’ve put together a list of Family Friendly Audio Books for Road Trips organized by age.
+One thing we enjoy on a long road trip is listening to an audiobook.
+We can do this in a few different ways such as, via CD on loan from the library, the library app, from Amazon, Audible, or purchasing at Libro FM.
+Over the years we’ve enjoyed some rich classics, funny favorites, and just like a movie, books we listen to time and again.
+I’ve put together a list of Family-Friendly Audio Books for Road Trips organized by age.
 Of course, if you’re ready to get started, Try Audible and Get Two Free Audiobooks by clicking on that link.

 This is a fun age to explore audio books.
 Toddlers delight in voice characterizations.
 As their attention span is shorter, go for shorter books or classics that you can split into segments.
 A few of our favorites: